MicrosoftDocs/customer-insights/topics/developers/tutorials/add-annotations.md

 # Add annotations

-Product Insights provides a thorough collaboration environment for annotating and commenting on metrics, important new signals, and data anomalies.
+Product Insights provides a rich, collaborative environment for annotating and commenting on metrics, important new signals, and data anomalies.

 ![How to annotate](annotations.png "How to annotate")